What are supplier codes of conduct?

 Environment

-Environmental standards call for companies to “identify the environmental impacts and minimize adverse effects on the community, environment, and natural resources, while safeguarding the health and safety of the public” according to the RBA.4
+Environmental standards call for companies to “identify the environmental impacts and minimize adverse effects on the community, environment and natural resources.”
+According to the RBA, they must also safeguard the health and safety of the public.4

-The standards cover securing approvals for environmental permits, pollution prevention and resource reduction, hazardous substances handling, solid waste disposal and recycling, water management, air emissions management and monitoring and greenhouse gas emissions reduction.
+The standards cover securing approvals for environmental permits, pollution prevention, resource reduction and the handling of hazardous substances.
+They also address solid waste disposal and recycling, water management, air emissions management and monitoring and greenhouse gas emissions reduction.

-Supplier codes of conduct may also include sections on ethics and management systems.
+Supplier codes of conduct often also include sections on ethics and management systems.

 Ethics